Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Mercenary
 ttt_mer_credits_starting                    1       // The number of credits a Mercenary should start with

+// Doctor                                   1       // How the Doctor should be played (1=Health Station, 2=Defib then Health Station)

 // ----------------------------------------

 // JESTER TEAM SETTINGS